 ''' Ts'ui Pe must have said once: I am withdrawing to write a book.
 And another time: I am withdrawing to construct a labyrinth.

-Every one imagined two works;

-to no one did it occur that the book and the maze were one and the same thing.

-- Jorge Luis Borges, "El jardín de senderos que se bifurcan" (1942)

-English translation ("The Garden of Forking Paths") by Donald A. Yates (1958)

-How beautiful the world would be if there were a procedure for moving through labyrinths.

-- Umberto Eco, Il nome della rosa (1980)

-English translation (The Name of the Rose) by William Weaver (1983) '''

-171⁄2 Depth-First Search in Detail
+Every one imagined two works; to no one did it occur that the book and the maze were one and the same thing. - Jorge Luis Borges, "El jardín de senderos que se bifurcan" (1942) English translation ("The Garden of Forking Paths") by Donald A. Yates (1958) "Com'è bello il mondo e come sono brutti i labirinti!" dissi sollevato.
+"Come sarebbe bello il mondo se ci fosse una regola per girare nei labirinti," rispose il mio maestro. ["How beautiful the world is, and how ugly labyrinths are," I said, relieved.
+"How beautiful the world would be if there were a procedure for moving through labyrinths," my master replied.] - Umberto Eco, Il nome della rosa (1980) English translation (The Name of the Rose) by William Weaver (1983) At some point, the learning stops and the pain begins. - Rao Kosaraju '''

-171⁄2.1 Depth-First Search
+19 Depth-First Search